lynshao/Lab.github.io/_pages/ad.md

 ---

-For the Ph.D. program in 2024, we are offering positions to 2 students with Ph.D.
-Assistantship support, providing a monthly stipend of MOP14,000 for four years.
+For the Ph.D. program in 2025 (spring and fall), we are offering positions to 2 students with Ph.D.
+Assistantship support, providing a monthly stipend of MOP12,500~14,000 for four years.

 You can also encouraged to apply for the Macao Ph.D.
 Scholarship, which offers MOP20,000 per month for four years.
 The scholarship is more substantial, but it's also competitive, yet I am committed to offering full support.